CBULLCOK2/dsa555-w19/lab1wiki.md

 item 1 in an unordered list
 item 2 in an unordered list
 item 3 in an unordered list
-item 1 in an unordered sublist of under item 3 item 2 in an unordered sublist of under item 3 item 4 in an unordered list
+item 1 in an ordered sublist of under item 3 item 2 in an ordered sublist of under item 3 item 4 in an unordered list

 level 2 header here